la2050/archive/_projects/2015/los-angeles-trade-technical-college-south-la-transit-empowerment-zone-slate-z.md

   Economic Development Corp.
 There are three agencies that lead the efforts - LATTC, CRCD and LA's Promise.
 Each of these agencies will receive funds to implement the aspect of the project each will lead on behalf of SLATE-Z.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- The project described within this application is likely within the proposed budget.
-SLATE-Z actively engages in grant-seeking to fund the infrastructure and projects identified by its partners that are aligned with the SLATE-Z goals and subgoals.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': >- Free/reduced-fee transit passes for SLATE-Z high school students co-enrolled in higher education: $40,000
-   Educational technology innovations including adaptive learning solutions, online textbooks and other learning technology: $40,000
-   Coordination of project: $20,000 (subcontracts) (Senior Project Manager @ LA’s Promise, Assistant Project Manager @ CRCD) How do you plan to scale the success of your proposal?: >- As stated above, SLATE-Z is developed as a collective impact strategy that will be sustained in the region through the strength of the partner agencies
+How do you plan to scale the success of your proposal?: >- As stated above, SLATE-Z is developed as a collective impact strategy that will be sustained in the region through the strength of the partner agencies